 A customer opens an app and speaks, asking about a recent order or trying to resolve a problem.
 There are no menus to navigate or buttons to press.
 The interaction feels natural, almost conversational.
+When it works, it works because the models are now genuinely good.
+When it fails, the models are usually not the problem.

 In practice, delivering that experience relies on a complex stack of models, pipelines and compute infrastructure working in real time.
 Voice interfaces are improving not because the challenges have disappeared, but because companies are getting better at identifying where systems break down in real-world use and refining how those systems work together.